San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Against the spread, San Francisco is 3-6-0 this year.

-- So far this season, the 49ers have been installed as favorites by a 1-point margin or more eight times and are 3-5 ATS in those matchups.
+- This season, the 49ers have an against the spread record of 3-5 in their eight games as a favorite of 1.5 points or more.

-- San Francisco's games this year have gone over the point total four times in nine opportunities (44.4%).
+- San Francisco's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- When San Francisco scores more than 17.3 points, it is 2-5 against the spread and 2-3 overall.
+- San Francisco is 2-5 against the spread and 2-3 overall in games when it puts up more than 17.3 points.

-- In games that San Francisco picks up more than 319.0 yards, the team is 2-3 against the spread and 2-2 overall.
+- In games that San Francisco amasses more than 319.0 yards, the team is 2-3 against the spread and 2-2 overall.

 - This year, the 49ers have 10 turnovers, three fewer than the Cardinals have takeaways (13).